 The style, material, color, and shape of our clothing choices can express different emotions.
 Baggy clothes and big sweatshirts are related to depression, while dresses and jewelry are associated more with a happy or positive state of mind.
 Colors also influence the way we behave.
 For example, sports teams wearing all black are deemed to be more aggressive.
 The idea that mood-lifting clothes could reduce the need for antidepressant medications may not be far-fetched.

 This subject is especially interesting and relevant to me as a mother, in addition to the fact that

 I’m in the fashion business.
 I began checking my daughter’s moods in relation to how she is dressed.
-A teen girl’s self-esteem can be affected not only by the way she looks, but also how she feels about her appearance.
-It’s a difficult time of life, when there’s a need to belong but at the same time a need to stand out.
+A teen girl’s self-esteem can be affected not only by the way she looks but also by how she feels about her appearance.
+It’s a difficult time of life when there’s a need to belong but at the same time a need to stand out.
 Let’s try to teach our kids how to improve their moods and sense of well-being through wardrobe choices.

 Caroline Adams Miller, a University of Pennsylvania master’s graduate in applied positive psychology, cites “the science of happiness” in her analogy of fashion as a deliberate self-intervention for changing our mood.
-The professional coach and author of “Creating Your Best Life” says we can be happier “by wearing things that evoke positive feelings, positive reactions from others, or that remind you of positive experiences.”
+The professional coach and author of “Creating Your Best Life” say we can be happier “by wearing things that evoke positive feelings, positive reactions from others or that remind you of positive experiences.”